nicholasjclark/mvgam/README.md

 Install from `GitHub` using:
 `devtools::install_github("nicholasjclark/mvgam")`.
-Note that to condition models with MCMC sampling, either `JAGS` (along with packages `rjags` and `runjags`) or `Stan` must be installed (along with either `rstan` and/or `cmdstanr`).
+Note that to condition models on observed data, either `JAGS` (along with packages `rjags` and `runjags`) or `Stan` must be installed (along with either `rstan` and/or `cmdstanr`).
 Please refer to installation links for `JAGS` <a href="https://sourceforge.net/projects/mcmc-jags/files/"